riconaranjo/iOS-Curriculum/README.md

 # iOS Curriculum

-This is a series of **5 workshops** designed to walk you through everystep in the iOS app development process: how to install Xcode, how do design and program your app, and how to put your app on your phone.
+This is a series of **5 workshops** designed to walk you through every step in the iOS app development process: how to install Xcode, how to design and program your app, and how to put your app on your phone.

-**Each workshop will build on the previous ones;** if you missed a workshop or you just want to join in halfway through the series, all the material covered in each workshop can be found in its repective workshop folder.
+**Each workshop will build on the previous ones;** if you missed a workshop or you just want to join in halfway through the series, all the material covered in each workshop can be found in its respective workshop folder.

 // todo insert folder links here: